supercrabtree/k/readme.md

 ```shell
 source $HOME/k/k.sh
 ```
-Put the same line in your `.zshrc` to have `k` availble whenever you start a shell.
+Put the same line in your `.zshrc` to have `k` available whenever you start a shell.
 If you don't know what your `.zshrc` is, just do this.

 ```shell
 print "source $HOME/k/k.sh" >> $HOME/.zshrc